mlavergn/rxgo/README.md

 The following are the project goals:

-- Implement Observable / Subject / Subscriber patterns
+- Implement Observable / Subject / Observer patterns
 - Model API around on Go channels
 - Tighly limit consumption of resources
 - gochannel friendly